senner007/jumbleScramblePluginPointer/readme.txt

 + fix lock method
 + support for custom animations set in options
 + method to turn all animations on/off
++ remove _transToZero from prototype
 ----------------------------
-+ remove onstop from prototype
 + use the eltsReorder in addLiElem
 -------------------------------